j-andrews7/Pipelines/Coding_Variants_Pipeline.md

 This step was an **enormous** hassle to figure out.

 **i.
 Create a sequence dict for reference genome**
 This has to be done for GATK/Picard tools to work properly.
-Downloading the [bundle](ftp://ftp.broadinstitute.org/bundle/2.8/) for your genome of interest might be easier than doing this really.
 **Bash script (create_ref_dict.sh):**
 ```Bash
 #!/bin/sh